Hakuhō Shō: Early life and sumo background

 Like many of his countrymen in professional sumo, Hakuhō belongs to a family in the Mongolian wrestling tradition.
 His father Jigjidiin Mönkhbat won a silver medal in freestyle wrestling at the 1968 Summer Olympics, his country's first ever Olympic medal, and held the highest ranking in Mongolian wrestling, "Darkhan Avarga" (meaning "Undisputed Champion"), which is the Mongolian equivalent of yokozuna.
 Davaajargal did not however have any formal training in Mongolian wrestling himself, as his father wished him to try other sports, and he concentrated on basketball as a child instead.
 However, at an early age he would be seen reading sumo magazines, and when his father asked him why he liked sumo so much, he responded by saying he wanted to be as big as a sumo wrestler one day.
 At that time he was considered below average in size.

 He went to Japan in October 2000 when he was fifteen years old, invited by pioneering Mongolian wrestler Kyokushūzan.
 Because he weighed only 62 kg, no sumo training stable (heya) was prepared to accept him.
 Hearing this, Kyokushūzan asked heya master Miyagino-oyakata to intercede, and Davaajargal was accepted to Miyagino stable on the last day of his two-month stay in Japan, 24 December 2000.
 He was given the ring name (shikona) Hakuhō, with haku meaning "white" and hō, meaning the Chinese mythological bird Peng.
-His shikona also emulates that of former yokozuna Taihō.
+His shikona also emulates that of former yokozuna Taihō, whose rivalry with Kashiwado became known as the Hakuhō era.

 Hakuhō made his professional debut at the March tournament (honbasho) in Osaka in 2001 despite having no previous wrestling experience.
 His weight increased steadily as he rose in the ranks reaching the second highest jūryō division in January 2004, and the top makuuchi division in May of the same year.
 In his very first top-division tournament, he scored twelve wins against three losses and was awarded a special prize (sanshō) for Fighting Spirit.
 He also enjoyed great success in subsequent tournaments, winning a gold star (kinboshi) for defeating yokozuna Asashōryū in November 2004 while still at the lowest makuuchi rank of maegashira.
 This tournament also saw him finish as runner-up for the first time.
 He achieved a rapid promotion to the rank of komusubi in January 2005 and sekiwake only one tournament later.
 His progress was delayed by an injury which forced him to take leave (zen-kyu) from the Nagoya tournament in 2005.

 His ōzeki promotion came in March 2006 after a 13–2 record, which included a playoff for the championship (which he lost to Asashōryū) and also earned him two special prizes for Outstanding Performance and Technique.
 This gave him a three tournament record of 35 wins against ten losses.
 His promotion was confirmed just a few weeks after his twenty-first birthday, making him the fourth youngest wrestler to reach ōzeki in modern sumo history.